Tag: silver

 Snip20160423_4

 Silver has had a dramatic couple of weeks.
-Two strong weekly moves up taking silver from the one-year trend line to the, higher, 10-year trend line; indeed, the price of silver bounced precisely off this line – marked with a circle.
-Always challenging to short when everyone else is long.
-But that is what we did.
+Two strong weekly moves up taking silver from the one year trend line to the, higher, 10-year trend line; indeed, the price of silver bounced exactly off this line – marked with a circle.
+Always difficult to short when everyone else is long.
+But that is exactly what we did.
 Of importance, and supporting our case, the COT for silver shows commercials at an 8-year record with the number of shorts compared to longs.
 Hold onto your hat!

 Snip20160423_5